St. Louis Metropolitan Police Department: Ranks and insignia

-Police Commissioner
+Police Chief

-Police Commissioner of the St. Louis Metropolitan Police Department is an office held by the highest-ranking member of the Metropolitan Police Department.
+Police Chief of the Metropolitan Police Department – City of St. Louis is an office held by the highest-ranking member of the Metropolitan Police Department.
 St. Louis has had 36 police chiefs (including interim chiefs) since 1861.
-For a full list of past and current police commissioners, visit the Commissioner of the St. Louis Metropolitan Police Department page.
+For a full list of past and current police chiefs, visit the Chief of the St. Louis Metropolitan Police Department page.

 Lieutenant Colonel

-Lieutenant Colonels command the Bureaus of Investigative Services, Support Operations, and Community Policing and Auxiliary Services.
+Lieutenant Colonels command the Bureaus of Professional Standards, Support Operations, and Operations and Crime Control Strategies.